Approximation of wave packets on the real line: Malmquist--Takenaka functions

-We have learnt from numerical experiments that it is a poor idea to fix one parameter and let the other become large i.e.~fix $\omega$ and let $n \gg 1$, as the asymptotics from this regime missed the spectral decay behaviour we wish to capture.
-A simple explanation for this alludes to the relationship between $n$ and $\omega$ in the square root term in equation \eqref{eq:lambda}.
-For a fixed value of $\omega$, which could be large for highly oscillatory wave packets, and letting for simplicity $\alpha = 1$ and $x_{0}=0$, the square root term in \eqref{eq:lambda} becomes
+We have learnt from numerical experiments that it is a poor idea to fix one parameter and let the other become large i.e.~fix $\omega$ and let $n \gg 1$, as the asymptotics from this regime miss on the spectral decay behaviour that we wish to capture.
+A simple explanation for this alludes to the relationship between $n$ and $\omega$ in the square-root term in equation \eqref{eq:note04}.